keithbuhler/keithbuhler.github.io/_posts/2016-07-09-the-first-iphone.md

 ---

-# The First iPhone

-Mr. Clever invented the first iPhone.
+Did you know? -- Mr. Clever invented the first iPhone.
 It's a clock that tells time and does other clever things.

 ![iphone](/img/first-iphone.jpg)